yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 We tested the alpha version of our infrastructure between April and June 2021.
 For this testing phase, we wanted to be absolutely certain that our infrastructure was easy to use from the start, so we recruited people from all across our community.
-This included Maintainers, Instructors, Core Team members, Incubator Maintainers, and even people who were brand new to The Carpentries.
+This included Maintainers, Instructors, Core Team members, Incubator Maintainers, and people who were brand new to The Carpentries.
 Because our new infrastructure centered around the R publishing ecosystem, we wanted to recruit people with varying expertise in R.

 Our goal for testing was to assess three salient aspects:

 1. Is the infrastructure [installable](https://github.com/carpentries/sandpaper-docs/issues/33)?
 2. Can participants [create a lesson](https://tang0008.github.io/buoyant-barnacle/)?